aZholtikov/zh_espnow/README.md

 ## Tested on

 1. ESP8266 RTOS_SDK v3.4
-2. ESP32 ESP-IDF v5.2
+2. ESP32 ESP-IDF v5.4

 ## Features

-1. The maximum size of transmitted data is up to 250 bytes.
+1. The maximum size of the transmitted data is up to 250 / 1490 bytes.
+Please see attention for details.
 2. Support of any data types.
 3. All nodes are not visible to the network scanner.
 4. Not required a pre-pairings for data transfer.
 5. Broadcast or unicast data transmissions.
 6. Possibility uses WiFi AP or STA modes at the same time with ESP-NOW.
+Please see attention for details.

 ## Attention

+1. For correct operation ESP-NOW interface must be the same as the WiFi interface (except in the case of APSTA mode - the ESP-NOW interface can be anything).
-1. For correct operation in ESP-NOW + STA mode, your WiFi router must be set to the same channel as ESP-NOW.
+2. For correct operation in ESP-NOW + STA mode, your WiFi router must be set to the same channel as ESP-NOW.
-2. All devices on the network must have the same WiFi channel.
+3. All devices on the network must have the same WiFi channel.
+4. For use encrypted messages, use the application layer.
+5. ESP-NOW supports two versions: v1.0 (RTOS_SDK and ESP-IDF v5.3 and below) and v2.0 (ESP-IDF v5.4 and highter).
+The maximum packet length supported by v2.0 devices is 1490 bytes, while the maximum packet length supported by v1.0 devices is 250 bytes.
+The v2.0 devices are capable of receiving packets from both v2.0 and v1.0 devices.
+In contrast, v1.0 devices can only receive packets from other v1.0 devices.
+However, v1.0 devices can receive v2.0 packets if the packet length is less than or equal to 250 bytes.
+For packets exceeding this length, the v1.0 devices will either truncate the data to the first 250 bytes or discard the packet entirely.

 ## Using